ondemandenv/odmd-contracts-base/.odmd/SERVICE_PHASE_DEVELOPMENT_PATTERN.md

 - ✅ **Scalable Architecture**: Consistent pattern across all services

 These generic patterns are designed to be adaptable to any system architecture while maintaining consistency and quality across all implementations, with the **ENVER-BASED PATTERN** representing the ultimate evolution of ONDEMANDENV platform service development.

+## 🔒 Cycle Prevention and Location Rules
+- OdmdBuild and OdmdEnver definitions MUST live in the organization ContractsLib.
+Service repositories must not declare builds/envers; they define stacks and runtime/handlers only.
+- Do not import service handler Zod or generated consumer types into ContractsLib; validation and codegen happen in service repos and BDD stacks.
+- Web client is a consumer of services; services must not depend on `webClientUrl` in app stacks.
+BDD stacks may reference `webClientUrl` if needed.
+- Wiring is centralized in `OndemandContracts.wireBuildCouplings()` after all builds exist; enver constructors create producers and declare consumers, and wiring passes upstream enver instances into `enver.wireCoupling(...)`, where the enver initializes its consumers.